RuleWorld/BNGTutorial/README.md

 ## SBML importer

 [`translateSBML.bngl`](SBML/translateSBML.bngl)
 : Input file that can be used to translate an SBML file (with .xml extension) into a BNGL model.
 The `atomize` parameter determines whether the translated will be structured (`atomize=>1`) or unstructured (`atomize=>0`).
 "Structured" here means that the translator will attempt to determine the underlying molecules, components, bonds, and states.
 Some example SBML input models are [here](SBML/).
+A repository of SBML models is available at [biomodels.net](http://biomodels.net).
+Be sure to download models with annotation (usually SBML Level 2).

 ## Larger models